 If you don’t, you’re not alone.
 Most CEOs and owners don’t get what they really need from their bookkeepers and accountants each month.
 Management reporting gives business owners the financial information they need to make better decisions that improve their business operations.

 By starting with the end in mind, you can drive performance through custom management reports and key performance indicators from your accounting system.
 Management reporting is a key tool in helping you make strategic decisions for growing your company.

 Let’s discuss some of the parts that go into creating a customized management report for your business each month.

 Key Performance Indicators (KPIs) for your SMBs

 Each industry has its own set of key performance indicators.
-As a CEO or owner, you should know what they are for your industry.
+As a CEO or owner, you should know what they are for your industry so that you can meet your desired goals.
 If your company sells products, KPIs typically focus on sales figures, manufacturing costs and inventory turn.
 A service business would want KPIs to highlight pricing, ROI on labor costs, and cash flow.

 Getting the reports you actually need will save time and make you money.
 If you are receiving reports that aren’t directly impacting the business’s growth potential, you are missing out on opportunities to increase profits.

 Key performance indicators are a great way to analyze data and provide strategic direction that will improve your business’s profitability.
 You'll never understand how your business performs without knowing how to keep score with your business.

 Job Costing for Small to Medium-Sized Businesses

 Payroll typically encompasses 70 percent of a service business’s expenses.
 Having a system in place to allocate labor costs by customer, job, service team, and employee is a key ingredient of management reports that a good outsourced accounting service will deliver.
 With this information, management can receive customer, job, and employee profitability reports highlighting their most productive employees and gain the ability to tie performance results to incentive compensation.